 I really enjoy using frozen aronia berries in place of blueberries in my morning smoothies.
 I think the dairy (or oat/almond milk) really balances out the tart berries nicely.
 Adding greens and other fruits helps too.

-But for our family, we mostly use these in Immune Boosting Aroina Syrup recipe below.
-I especially love being able to add our home-grown ginger into his recipe.
-You can absolutely use a combination of elderberries and Aronia berries in this recipe.
+But for our family, we mostly use these in the immunity boosting aronia syrup recipe below.
+I especially love being able to add our home-grown ginger into this recipe.
+You can absolutely use a combination of elderberries and aronia berries in this recipe.

 Aronia Syrup Recipe